-The OIG's powers and authority are codified in Article X, Section 10.01, of the Broward County Charter.
-In accordance with the charter, the OIG “shall commence an investigation if good cause exists that any Official, Employee, or Provider has engaged in misconduct or gross mismanagement."
-The Inspector General has the authority to decide whether good cause exists “on his or her own initiative or based on a signed, verified complaint. …” As part of any OIG investigation, “the Inspector General shall have the power to subpoena witnesses, administer oaths, and require (through subpoena or otherwise) the production of documents and records.”
-OIG subpoenas are enforceable by the courts.
+The OIG's powers and authority are found at Article X, Section 10.01 of the Broward County Charter.
+The charter says that the OIG “shall commence an investigation if good cause exists that any Official, Employee, or Provider has engaged in misconduct or gross mismanagement."
+The Inspector General has the authority to decide whether good cause exists “on his or her own initiative or based on a signed, verified complaint."
+As part of any OIG investigation, “the Inspector General shall have the power to subpoena witnesses, administer oaths, and require (through subpoena or otherwise) the production of documents and records."
+The courts enforce OIG subpoenas.

 - perform extensive background checks;

 - monitor assigned Municipalities in order to become familiar with their processes and issues.